jplusplus/cartodb-layers/API.md

 <a name="Turbocarto"></a>

 ## Turbocarto
-Class to manipulate TurboCarto strings.
+Class to manipulate TurboCARTO strings.

 **Kind**: global class